Sonickmumba/Blog-app-with-Rails/README.md

 <!-- > Write a message to encourage readers to support your project -->

-If you like this project...
+If you like this project it a thumb up : 👍 and share this projects with your friends

 <p align="right">(<a href="#readme-top">back to top</a>)</p>